jfp-97/fullstack-mooc/summary/css.md

 * Type (`elementName`): affects all elements with the specified tag.

 * Class (`.className`): affects all the elements that have been assigned the specified name as the value of its `class` attribute.
 Several different elements can share a class.
+Also, several classes can be assigned to an element.

 * ID (`#idName`): affects all the elements that have been assigned the specified name as the value of its `id` attribute.
 The id assigned to an element should be unique within a document.